tobiashasslebrant/buildscreen.selfhost/README.md

 Used for identify which builds in Teamcity to display.
 Seperate build ids with linebreaks.

 ## Configuration:
-* teamcity-address = http address to Teamcity
+* teamcity-hostname = http address to Teamcity
 * teamcity-username = username for authenticate to Teamcity, if left empty uses guest
 * teamcity-password = password for authenticate to Teamcity
 * teamcity-usessl = True if teamcity uses https
 * buildscreen-url = Url for displaying buildscreen
+* buildids-source = filename for file containing used buildids from teamcity, if setting is left empty will take all

 ## As Self:
 Just run buildscreen.selfhost.exe

 ## As Windowsservice:
 ### Installing
 * buildscreen.selfhost.exe install -servicename "buildscreen.selfhost" -displayname "Buildscreen" -description "Service that show buildstatus on http.
-See config file for address.
+See config file for address."
 * buildscreen.selfhost.exe start -servicename "buildscreen.selfhost"

 ### Uninstall